Hello Eagle Families!

 - Check grades and attendance online weekly.
 Do not wait until the end of the semester to find out your student’s progress;

-- Do not schedule student’s appointments during the school day;
+- Do not schedule your student’s appointments during the school day;

 - E-mail teachers if concerns arise.
 Do not hesitate to ask teachers for advice in how to help your child be successful;

-- Set a tone for a love of reading and learning; and
+- Set a tone for a love of reading and learning.
+Your student should be reading every night; and

 - Never speak negatively about your children’s teacher in front of them.
 If your children see you disrespect their teacher, they will feel it is okay to be disrespectful in the classroom, create a disruption, and/or not excel to their academic potential.
 Your children’s teachers are your partner in assisting your students to be successful.